Attempted abduction in Corinth

 The vehicle was last seen pulling away from the front of the home.

-The male was described to be wearing shorts and possibly sandals, with no shirt, and had a tattoo on one of his arms.
+The man was described to be wearing shorts and possibly sandals, with no shirt, and had a tattoo on one of his arms.

 The vehicle involved is described as a white four-door sedan with tinted windows.